Jose Canseco: Performance-enhancing drugs

 In 2005, Canseco admitted to using anabolic steroids with Jorge Delgado, Damaso Moreno, and Manuel Collado in a tell-all book, Juiced: Wild Times, Rampant 'Roids, Smash Hits & How Baseball Got Big.
 Canseco also claimed that up to 85% of major league players took steroids, a figure disputed by many in the game.
 In the book, Canseco specifically identified former teammates Mark McGwire, Rafael Palmeiro, Jason Giambi, Iván Rodríguez, and Juan González as fellow steroid users, and admitted that he injected them.
 Most of the players named in the book initially denied steroid use, though Giambi admitted to steroid use in testimony before a grand jury investigating the BALCO case and on January 11, 2010, McGwire admitted publicly to using steroids.

 At a Congressional hearing on the subject of steroids in sports, Palmeiro categorically denied using performance-enhancing drugs, while McGwire repeatedly refused to answer questions on his own suspected use, saying he "didn't want to talk about the past".
 Canseco's book became a New York Times bestseller.
 On August 1, 2005, Palmeiro was suspended for 10 days by Major League Baseball after testing positive for steroids.

-On December 13, 2007, José Canseco and Jorge Delgado were cited in the Mitchell Report (The Report to the Commissioner of Baseball of an Independent Investigation into the Illegal Use of Steroids and Other Performance Enhancing Substances by Players in Major League Baseball).
+On December 13, 2007, Canseco and Jorge Delgado were cited in the Mitchell Report (The Report to the Commissioner of Baseball of an Independent Investigation into the Illegal Use of Steroids and Other Performance Enhancing Substances by Players in Major League Baseball).
 On December 20, 2007, Canseco was also named in Jason Grimsley's unsealed affidavit as a user of steroids.
 Canseco and Grimsley were teammates on the 2000 New York Yankees.

 On December 30, 2007, it was announced that Canseco had reached a deal for his sequel to Juiced.
 The sequel is titled Vindicated, which hit bookstores by Opening Day 2008.
 This book has information on Alex Rodriguez and Albert Belle, as suggested by Canseco.
 Canseco said the book was a "clarification" of names that should have been mentioned in the Mitchell Report.

-In 2010 Canseco spoke out against PEDs advocating baseball's youth to not try them and criticized their effectiveness overall:
+In 2010, Canseco spoke out against PEDs advocating baseball's youth to not try them, and criticized their effectiveness overall: